Synchronize a project directory to a remote host using

 total size is 1,984 speedup is 0.92

-rsync -avzn project_files student@remote.server.com:/home/student/backup/
+rsync -avzn project_files/ student@remote.server.com:/home/student/backup/

-change.
+writing.
 This is where you catch mistakes in source/dest

 paths before overwriting files on the remote side.